-- The consistent implementation of our Behaviour Code/Policy and Reward system. - Involvement of the pupils in implementing and reviewing the Behaviour Code/Policy. - Addressing a range of issues relating to bullying through the curriculum, particularly through the PSHE programme and SEAL. - The high level of individual support for all pupils through the allocation of key workers, provision of counselling (for pupils and parents), personalised programmes and individual behavioural and learning targets.
+- The consistent implementation of our Behaviour Code/Policy and Reward system. - Involvement of the pupils in implementing and reviewing the Behaviour Code/Policy. - Addressing a range of issues relating to bullying through the curriculum, particularly through the Personal Development Programme.

+• The high level of individual support for all pupils through the allocation of key workers, provision of counselling for pupils, personalised programmes and individual behavioural and learning targets.